jschwarzwalder/codingmeetup/README.md

     ``$ git clone https://github.com/elenaoat/codingmeetup.git``
 2. Open the repository with your editor (PyCharm, Sublime, Atom, etc.)

-3. Create a virtual environment.
+3. Optional: Create a virtual environment.

     To isolate your global environment from the packages that we are about to install, we will create a virtual environment.
     So that later you can install same packages but of different version.
 It's a best practice to create a virtual